RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 11.md

 "OK, young one.
 As someone more senior in the ways of follicle tinting, there's one thing we need to remember..."
 They paused in a way that made it unclear if they expected a guess or not.
 "Patience.
 The longer we leave it - up to a point - the stronger the results.
 And since we want a convincing colour, we'll wait an hour.
 So you got anything you want to do while we wait?"

 Trouble's mind was already filled with thoughts of gentle cuddles and caresses.
-But knew she couldn't ask for something selfish and decadent as that even ignoring the risk of getting the colour everywhere.
+But knew she couldn't ask for something selfish and decadent as that; even ignoring the risk of getting the colour everywhere.

 "Well, we've got a bunch of time to think about that while we work."
 Bug interrupted her train of thought while walking out of sight behind her and opening the first of many bottles.